Medius named an Approved

 FAQ

 Under the reform, only invoices issued in structured formats will be considered by the tax authorities as valid electronic invoices.
-The three authorized formats are UBL, CII, or Factur-X.
+The three authorized formats are UBL, CII, or Factur-X. PDF and paper invoices will not be accepted by the tax authorities.

 The electronic invoice enters the system at the verification stage.
 Instead of a long series of data, Medius converts the information so that you can have a picture of the invoice, while retaining the option of correcting the data, so that you always have the correct information without having to make manual adjustments in your ERP.